atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 For the default messages we have gone for a friendly tone.
 We have also chosen to use personal language; preferring phases such as 'You have dropped the item' over 'Item dropped'.
 It is a little more wordy but is a friendlier experience.
 You are welcome to choose your own tone for your messaging.

+## `HookProvided` > `Announce`

+The `announce` function that is provided to each of the `Hook` functions can be used to provide your own screen reader message.
+This message will be immediately read out.
+In order to provide a fast and responsive experience to users **you must provide this message sycnously**.
+If you attempt to hold onto the `announce` function and call it later it will not work and will just print a warning to the console.
+Additionally, if you try to call `announce` twice for the same event then only the first will be read by the screen reader with subsequent calls to `announce` being ignored and a warning printed.

 ## Step 1: instructions

 When a user `tabs` to a `Draggable` we need to instruct them on how they can start a drag.
 We do this by using the `aria-roledescription` property on a `drag handle`.